Hengameh001/Linear-and-Polynomial-Regression-using-Scikit-Learn/README.md

-# Machine Learning for Beginners - Regression Analysis Projects
+# Machine Learning - Regression Analysis Projects

 ## Analyzing and Cleaning a Dataset: The Pumpkin Pricing Project